rdlauer/articles/blues/power-outage/power-outage.md

 ## Why Cellular?
 And Why Notecard? 📶

-When a power outage occurs, we can't rely on local networking hardware to be up (like Wi-Fi).
-Generally speaking, cellular is the only reliable option in this scenario.
+When a power outage occurs, we can't rely on local networking hardware to be up and running (e.g. Wi-Fi).
+Cellular is the only reliable option in this scenario.

 The Blues Wireless Notecard comes in both [Wi-Fi](https://blues.io/products/wifi-notecard/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=power-outage) and [Cellular](https://blues.io/products/notecard/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=power-outage) varieties.
 The [cellular models work globally](https://dev.blues.io/hardware/notecard-datasheet/note-nbgl-500/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=power-outage#cellular-service) on LTE-M, NB-IoT, and Cat-1protocols and are different from traditional cellular modules as they come **prepaid with 500MB of data and 10 years of global cellular service**.